 - MSA — Medicare Advantage MSA plans combine a high-deductible insurance plan with a medical savings account that you can use to pay your health care costs.

-- SNP — Special Needs Plans are plans designed to provide health insurance to people with special health and/or financial needs.
+- SNP — Special Needs Plans are Medicare Advantage plans designed to provide health insurance to people with special health (C-SNP), financial (D-SNP), or institutional (I-SNP) needs.
+Most SNP plans are HMOs or PPOs, but they can also have PFFS or HMO-POS provider networks and rules.

 How To Join a Medicare Advantage Plan

 If Medicare Advantage sounds like the right option for you, your next step is to speak with a health insurance agent to go over your HMO, PPO, MSA, SNP, PFFS, and Part D plan options.
 An insurance agent can find the plans that offer the extra benefits you want and assist you with questions you have about network providers.

 If you are getting your Medicare benefits for the first time, you can join a Medicare plan when you turn age 65 or on the 25th month of your Social Security Disability Insurance benefits.
 You can change plans, or go back to Original Medicare, during the fall open enrollment period.

 Call 1-855-728-0510 (TTY 711) for plan assistance.

 If you qualify for Medicare and don't know where to start, MedicareEnrollment.com, an independent HealthCompare insurance broker, has licensed insurance agents who can help you with your Medicare enrollment options, Mon-Fri, 8am-9pm , SAT 8am-8pm EST.

 - Medicare.gov: the official U.S. government site for Medicare | Medicare